Romesh Bhandari

-Romesh Bhandari (29 March 1928 – 7 September 2013) was an Indian Foreign Secretary, former Lieutenant Governor of Delhi, Andaman and Nicobar Islands, and former governor of Tripura, Goa and Uttar Pradesh.
+Romesh Bhandari (29 March 1928 – 7 September 2013) was an Indian diplomat and administrator.
+Bhandari, during his career, served in various positions, including as the Foreign Secretary, Lieutenant Governor of Delhi and the Andaman and Nicobar Islands, and Governor of Tripura, Goa and Uttar Pradesh.

+Early life

+Romesh Bhandari was born in Lahore, Punjab Province, British India (present day Pakistan) on 29 March 1928.
+He was the son of Amar Nath Bhandari, a Punjab High Court Judge who was part of the bench which decided the Mahatma Gandhi Assassination case.
+Amar Nath later became the Chief Justice of the Punjab High Court.
+His mother was Padma Bhandari and he had two siblings.

 Career

-Bhandari was born in Lahore, present day Pakistan, to Amar Nath Bhandari, a Punjab High Court Judge who was part of bench which decided Gandhi Assassination case.

 He joined the Indian Foreign Service (IFS) in 1950 as the Vice-Consul at the consulate in New York.
 He was minister in the Indian Embassy at Moscow from 1970 to 1971.
-He was the ambassador to Thailand and Permanent Representative to UN Economic Commission for Asia and the Far East from 1971 to 1974 and ambassador to Iraq from 1974 to 1976.
+He was the Indian ambassador to Thailand, Permanent Representative to UN Economic Commission for Asia and the Far East from 1971 to 1974 and the Indian ambassador to Iraq from 1974 to 1976.
 He then returned to the Ministry of External Affairs as Additional Secretary from February 1977 to July 1979.
 He was promoted as Secretary on 1 August 1979 and was appointed Foreign Secretary on 1 February 1985.
 He retired from service on 31 March 1986.

-He has the unique distinction of bringing back to India, hijackers of an Indian Airlines Aircraft from Dubai in 1984.
+In 1984, Bhandari brought back to India the extradited hijackers of the Indian Airlines Flight 421 from Dubai in 1984.